 Treatment after you have had an acute coronary syndrome (ACS)

 Once you have had an ACS, you will normally be advised to take regular medication for the rest of your life.
-Long-term medication is designed to reduce the risk of a future heart attack (myocardial infarction) and so is advised if you have had unstable angina as well as if you have already had a myocardial infarction.
-See separate leaflet called Medication after a Myocardial Infarction which discusses this more fully.
+Long-term medication is designed to reduce the risk of a further heart attack and so is advised if you have had unstable angina as well as if you have already had a myocardial infarction.
+See separate leaflet called Medication after a Heart Attack (Myocardial Infarction) for more details.

 - Aspirin - to reduce the stickiness of platelets in the blood, which helps to prevent blood clots forming.
 If you are not able to take aspirin then an alternative antiplatelet medicine such as clopidogrel may be advised.